gardener/landscaper/docs/guided-tour/blueprints/helm-chart-resource/README.md

 blueprint and one for the Helm chart.
 The entry for the Helm chart has the name `hello-world-chart` and contains the address in the OCI registry.

-> **_NOTE:_** Adding resources other than the blueprints as local blobs to the component version is not
-> supported by the landscaper, yet.
-> This is because the deployers currently fetch the image based on the
-> access information templated into the deploy item (as shown below) without knowledge of a corresponding
-> component version.
-This information is not sufficient to resolve local blobs.

 ## Referencing the Helm Chart
 The deploy execution in the [blueprint](./blueprint/blueprint.yaml) can be modified so that it references a specific resource from the component with a *resource key*.